mauri870/baking-pi/README.md

 LESSON=ok01 make
 ```

+> NOTE: Since there's changes in the mailbox in the newer versions of the firmware this project will no longer work so use this [commit tree](https://github.com/raspberrypi/firmware/tree/af555f618088abb5ea4eecbd4d40336356554f25) which is guaranteed to work.

 Copy the generated `kernel8-32.img` to your SD card, along with the [Raspberry Pi boot files](https://github.com/raspberrypi/firmware/tree/master/boot) (bootloader.bin and start.elf).